May 26, 2021

 Francisco Ponce points out that there are several platforms by which software products may be distributed to end users, including desktop computers, websites, files, or services.

 But wherever they are used or accessed, there are certain commonalities when it comes to these products.
 For one, the world is now primarily a digital economy.
-This means that the economy isn’t just fueled by technology; rather, the technology is the product.
+All products and services need to have a digital component to remain relevant or risk being marginalized by competitors that understand this fact.

 In The Product Mindset, the authors explain this concept: “Today, the technology itself is the value proposition.
 The digital product is either the asset being purchased or the primary mechanism by which the service is delivered.
 Therefore, the digital economy is a product economy: powered by software and fueled by data.”
 In short, software products drive the modern digital economy.

-Consumers and businesses will typically interact with two main types of software products:
+Consumers and businesses will typically interact with a few main types of software products:

 Customized software development entails the commissioning, design, development, release, and maintenance of a software product tailored to a single business or commercial entity.
 It provides tailor-made, bespoke features and functionality that off-the-shelf software doesn’t and solves unique problems specific to a particular audience.